Policies

 Arrivals and Departures

 Pick up times can be just as challenging.
 It is often a busy time with parents coming and going; while trying to find out about their child's day.
 Children sense that I am distracted and may start to act up.
 This is a common time of testing; when two different authority figures are present.
-The child may act up to see who is in charge and what they can get away with.
+The child may act up to see who is in charge.
 Feel free to call me after hours or at nap time to hear about your child's day, if pick up time is too difficult to hold a conversation.
 Children often want your undivided attention at the end of the day, and have a hard time waiting for the adults to have a conversation.
 They miss you!

 To ensure the best care possible, please inform me of any pertinent information at arrival; such as woke up early, went to bed late, had a busy weekend, last feeding, medicine given, had a hard morning, etc.

 To ensure the safety of the children, an appropriate car seat must be used at all times.
-Many clients find it helpful to purchase two seats, one for Mom's car and one for Dad's; so that a forgotten car seat or an unexpected pick up won't cause a problem.
+Many clients find it helpful to purchase two seats, one for each parent, so that a forgotten car seat or an unexpected pick up won't cause a problem.
+Ask if I have a carseat available if the need arises.

 Clothing